muhammahzohaib/Modern-School-Website/README.md

 - Simply open `index.html` in your favorite browser.
 - Or use a "Live Server" extension in VS Code for a better development experience.

-## 📸 Screenshots

-*Add screenshots here to showcase your beautiful design!*

 ## 📧 Contact